Price Action Trading

 Business Hours: 8am - 5pm est (Mon - Fri) firstname.lastname@example.org

 his information will help traders understand how I (M.A.
 Perry a.k.a. wrbtrader) personally approach the markets each trading day.
-In addition, you'll learn general information about my edges
+In addition, you'll learn general information

 within my trading plan

 that involves many things working together as a team

 Therefore, the main purpose of this message post is to answer commonly asked questions I get often while trading